Frequency

 Causes

 Caudal regression syndrome is a complex condition that may have different causes in different people.
 The condition is likely caused by the interaction of multiple genetic and environmental factors.
 One risk factor for the development of caudal regression syndrome is the presence of diabetes during pregnancy.
 It is thought that increased blood sugar (glucose) levels and other metabolic problems related to diabetes may have a harmful effect on a developing fetus, increasing the likelihood of developing caudal regression syndrome.
 The risks to the fetus are further increased if the diabetes is poorly managed.
-However, most parents of children with caudal regression syndrome did not have diabetes while they were pregnant, so researchers are trying to identify other factors that contribute to the development of this complex disorder.
+Researchers are trying to identify other factors that contribute to the development of this complex disorder.

 Some researchers believe that a disruption of fetal development around day 28 of pregnancy causes caudal regression syndrome.
 The developmental problem is thought to affect the middle layer of embryonic tissue known as the mesoderm.
 Disruption of normal mesoderm development impairs normal formation of parts of the skeleton, gastrointestinal system, and genitourinary system.